onflow/flow-ft/README.md

  ## How to use it

- Users willing to use the Fungible Token Switchboard will need to setup their accounts by creating a new `FungibleTokenSwitchboard.Switchboard` resource and saving it to their accounts.
+ Users willing to use the Fungible Token Switchboard will need to setup their accounts by creating a new `FungibleTokenSwitchboard.Switchboard` resource and saving it to their accounts at the `FungibleTokenSwitchboard.StoragePath` path.

  This can be acomplished by executing the transaction found in this repository `transactions/switchboard/setup_account.cdc`.
 This transaction will create and save a Switchboard resource to the signer's account, and it also will create the needed public capabilities to access it.
-After setting up their switchboard users will need to add the fungible token's vault with which they are willing to receive payments to their switchboard resource.
+After setting up their switchboard, in order to make it support receiving a certain token, users will need to add the desired token's receiver capability to their switchboard resource.

  ## Adding a new vault to the switchboard
  When a user wants to receive a new fungible token through their switchboard they will need to add a new public capability linked to said FT to their swichboard resource.
 This could be acomplished in two different ways: